 Why you should take part in a game jam

 We spoke to members of the GameMaker community to find out what they enjoyed most about game jams, and why so many recommend them to new and veteran game developers alike.

 They say that necessity is the mother of invention, and that’s certainly true in game jams.
 With time against you and a theme to match, you need to get creative.

-If you prefer making dark, story-driven games in your own time, joining a jam about kittens and sunshine will force you to come up with ideas you’d never have considered otherwise.
+If you prefer making dark, story-driven games in your own time, joining a jam about kittens and sunshine will force you to generate game ideas you’d never have considered otherwise.